hbjornoy/t-SNE-vs-LLE/README.md

 #### Project in Advanced Machine Learning, MICRO-570, EPFL, Lausanne
 #### Håvard Bjørnøy and Hedda H. B. Vik

-# Comparison of the Stochastic Neighbor Embedding(SNE) and t-distributed Stochastic Neighbourhood Embedding (t-SNE).
+# Comparison of the Locally Linear Embedding (LLE) and t-distributed Stochastic Neighbourhood Embedding (t-SNE).
 This repository contains a project in Advanced Machine Learning, MICRO-570 at EPFL.

 To run ``main.py``, please do the following steps: